Scoring Hub

 Scoring

-In United Scoring, the score given for the best possible execution of an element category โ€” not necessarily the maximum, but the highest earned mark.
-Judges evaluate whether a team is performing at MOST, MIDDLE, or LESS than the expected standard.
+In United Scoring, the tier a team performs at within a category.
+MOST is the top earned mark for an element (not necessarily perfect); judges decide whether a team is at MOST, MIDDLE, or LESS than the expected standard.

 NCA / NDA